lilychughes/lilychughes/_pages/home.md

 permalink: /
 ---

 Welcome to the Ichthyology Unit at the [North Carolina Museum of Natural Sciences](http://www.naturalsciences.org).
 This website showcases our recent research!
+[The online searchable database for the fish collection can be found here](https://collections.naturalsciences.org/search/ichthyology).
+We are located at the museum's [Research Laboratory](https://naturalsciences.org/research-collections/laboratories/research-lab), in west Raleigh, North Carolina.

+ **If you are interested in joining the team please check out vacancies for** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >